Skip to main content

 Nexus

-The special anchor structure that fixes the starting Location and ties the Core's founding path to a leyline meeting point.
+The special anchor structure that fixes the starting Territory and ties the Core's founding path to a leyline meeting point.
 In Game 1 the failing anchor can pull an arrival into a nearby pocket rather than placing the MC directly on the structure.
 (See lore exposure: lh-game1-world-hooks.md — Nexus manifestation row)

 Wardheart